tfriesen/radare2_banned_functions/README.md

 # radare2_banned_functions

 A python script for radare2 for discovering banned and dangerous functions.
-When run during debugging, will automatically set breakpoints every time a detected dangerous function is called.
-To call from within radare, ". /path/to/banned_functions.py"
+When run during debugging will automatically set breakpoints every time a detected dangerous function is called.
+To call from within radare, `". /path/to/banned_functions.py"`

 When called from the command line, takes a single parameter, a path to a binary for analysis.